plohkoon/checklist-offline/README.md

-On first install run "npm install" and then "npm run rebuild" to get dependencies all right and proper
+On first install run "npm install" and then "npm run rebuild" to get dependencies all right and proper and properly setup for Electron

 To run a test version of the program run "npm start" in admin CMD prompt